jv-feb24-group-project2/accommodation-booking-app/README.md

 - Spring Web: For building web-based applications with Spring MVC.
 - Swagger: For API documentation and testing.
 - Hibernate: As the ORM tool.
-- H2: For the relational database.
+- MySQL: For the relational database.
 - Liquibase: For database schema versioning and management.
 - Docker: For containerizing the application.
 - Maven: For project management and dependency management.